2023 Annual Report

 DIVIDEND POLICY

-The Bank has not declared nor paid any form of dividend during 2022.
+The Bank has not declared nor paid any form of dividend during 2023.
 Declaration of dividends is subject to existing laws and Bangko Sentral rules and regulations.

 Stockholders have the right to receive dividends subject to the discretion of the Board.
-However, the BSP may direct BHF RURAL BANK, INC. to declare dividends when its retained earnings is in excess of 100% of its paid-in capital stock, except: a) when justified by definite corporate expansion projects or programs approved by the Board;
+However, the BSP may direct BHF RURAL BANK, INC. to declare dividends when its retained earnings is in excess of 100% of its paid-in capital stock, except:

-1. b) when the BHF RURAL BANK, INC. is prohibited under any loan agreement with any financial institution or creditor, whether local or foreign, from declaring dividends without its consent, and such consent has not been secured;
+b) when the BHF RURAL BANK, INC. is prohibited under any loan agreement with any financial institution or creditor, whether local or foreign, from declaring dividends without its consent, and such consent has not been secured;

-2. c) when it can be clearly shown that such retention is necessary under special circumstances obtaining in the BHF RURAL BANK, INC., such as when there is a need for a special reserve for probable contingencies or when the increase in capitalization application has not been approved or still subject to filing of application for increase in capitalization.
+c) when it can be clearly shown that such retention is necessary under special circumstances obtaining in the BHF RURAL BANK, INC., such as when there is a need for a special reserve for probable contingencies or when the increase in capitalization application has not been approved or still subject to filing of application for increase in capitalization.

 CORPORATE SOCIAL RESPONSIBILITY INITIATIVES